From our private database of 37,200+ case briefs...

 United States Supreme Court

 Jeff Quon (plaintiff) was a police sergeant with the Ontario Police Department (OPD).
-In October 2001, the City of Ontario (City) (defendant) distributed pagers to certain employees, including Quon, for use in the course of their law enforcement duties.
+In October 2001, the City of Ontario (City) (defendant) distributed pagers to certain employees, including Quon, for use in the course of their law-enforcement duties.
 At the time, the City had in place a policy that reserved its right to monitor all email and internet use on its network and informed employees they had no expectation of privacy in their use of the City’s network.
 The City made clear to employees that the same policy would apply to text messages.
-Quon began exceeding his monthly text message limit.
+Quon began exceeding his monthly text-message character limit.
 Rather than auditing Quon’s text messages to see if the overages were due to work-related text messages, OPD initially allowed Quon to simply reimburse the City for the overage.
-However, OPD eventually conducted an audit to determine whether the City needed to raise the text message limit by determining whether text message overages were due to work-related messages or personal messages.
+However, OPD eventually conducted an audit to determine whether the City needed to raise the text-message character limit by determining whether message overages were due to work-related messages or personal messages.
 The phone company provided OPD with transcripts of its employees’ text messages on City pagers.
 Quon had sent or received 456 messages during work hours, of which only 57 were work-related.
 OPD determined that Quon had violated OPD rules and disciplined him.
 Quon brought suit in the United States District Court for the Central District of California, alleging that the City violated his Fourth Amendment rights by reading his messages.
 The district court found that Quon had a reasonable expectation of privacy in his text messages, but after a jury concluded that the text-message audit was conducted for the legitimate purpose of determining the efficacy of the character limits, the district court ultimately held that the City did not violate Quon's Fourth Amendment rights.
 The United States Court of Appeals for the Ninth Circuit reversed in part and found that Quon's Fourth Amendment rights had been violated.
 The appellate court agreed that Quon had a reasonable expectation of privacy in the text messages but disagreed about whether the text-message audit was reasonable.
 The United States Supreme Court granted certiorari.

 Rule of Law